maximtrp/scikit-posthocs/README.rst

 .. image:: https://img.shields.io/badge/donate-PayPal-blue.svg
     :target: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=K5J3W3WUQ754U&lc=US&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted

-This Python package provides statistical post-hoc tests for pairwise multiple comparisons and outlier detection algorithms.
+This Python package provides statistical post-hoc tests for pairwise multiple comparisons that are usually performed within statistical data analysis to assess the differences between group levels if a statistically significant result of analysis of variance (ANOVA) test has been obtained.
+Package also features basic plotting methods and outlier detection algorithms.
+It can be useful for data scientists and researchers as a tool in data analysis routine or a pipeline.

 .. contents:: Contents: